yandex-cloud/docs/en/_qa/compute/general.md

 ---
 title: "Cloud computing.
 Questions and answers"
-description: "What is cloud computing used for?
-Yandex Cloud provides scalable computing capacities: you can quickly create and start virtual machines on demand and stop them when the load decreases.
+description: "What is cloud computing used for? {{ yandex-cloud }} provides scalable computing capacities: you can quickly create and start virtual machines on demand and stop them when the load decreases.
 By using cloud resources, you reduce your IT infrastructure costs because you pay only for actually consumed resources."
 ---

 # General questions about {{ compute-name }}